DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

 <img src="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/SH1106_I2C.jpg" width=300" height="350">
  <img src="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/SH1106_I2C_1.jpg" width=300" height="350">
   <img src="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/SH1106_I2C_2.jpg" width=300" height="350">                                                                          </p>
-It is clear from the above figure that the SCL pin of NodeMCU is connected to CLK of OLED and the SDA pin of NodeMCU to MOSI of the OLED.
+It is clear from the above first figure that the SCL pin of NodeMCU is connected to CLK of OLED and the SDA pin of NodeMCU to MOSI of the OLED.
-                                                                                                                <i> Pull-up resistors (4k7 or 3k3) are used on both pins.</i>
+                                                                                                                <i> Pull-up resistors (4k7 or 3k3) are used on both of these pins.</i>
+After successful execution, the program is dumped on to NodeMCU, and the system is powered by power bank, which can be seen in the third figure above.
+The second figure shows the display of ASCII characters, and the third one shows the display of graphics on the 1.3" OLED in I2C mode.